gonesoft/go-dev-portfolio/PLAN.md

 4. Soft delete user via DELETE /users/{id}
 5. Attempt to fetch deleted user (expect 404)
    • ✅ Verified all E2E tests pass against `postgres-test`.

 ⸻

+## Day 13 – Robust Update & Delete Operations

+• ✅ Added email uniqueness validation to `UpdateUser` repository method to prevent duplicate emails when updating.
+• ✅ Modified `UpdateUser` and `DeleteUser` to return `sql.ErrNoRows` when no matching row exists or the user is soft-deleted.
+• ✅ Updated HTTP handlers to:

+- Return 404 Not Found when attempting to update or delete a non-existent/deleted user.
+- Return 409 Conflict when updating to an email that already exists for another user.
+  • ✅ Added E2E tests covering:

+1. Updating a user with an existing email → expect 409 Conflict.
+2. Updating a non-existent user → expect 404 Not Found.
+3. Deleting a non-existent user → expect 404 Not Found.
+   • ✅ Verified all repository and E2E tests pass for update/delete scenarios.

+⸻